kurmasz/poprawa/README.md

 `workbook_builder` is a script that builds a properly organized grading workbook.

 Routines in the Poprawa library make assumptions about how the Excel workbook is organized.
 Therefore, although it is possible to simply create a new Excel Workbook "by hand" and populate it, it more convenient and less error-prone to use the `workbook_builder` script.
-See this example configuration file: [demo/demo_workbook_builder_config.rb](demo_workbook_builder_config.rb)

-See the [Workbook Builder](#workbook-builder-details) section for details.
+See [demo/demo_workbook_builder_config.rb](demo_workbook_builder_config.rb) for an example configuration file and the [Workbook Builder](#workbook-builder-details) section for details.

 ### Report Generator

-`gh_progress_report` is the script that uses the grading workbook to build Markdown-based progress reports for each student.
+`gh_progress_report` is the script that
+ 1. uses the grading workbook to build a Markdown-based progress report for each student, then
+ 2. pushes each report to a private GitHub repository.

 See the [Report Generator](#report-generator-details) section for details.